 Summertime is perfect for teaching children money management skills.
 We all know that cash tends to burn holes in little pockets, so let’s consider some strategies for teaching successful money management.

 Savvy Savers: Kids are typically not intrinsic savers.
 Planning ahead isn’t on the top of their priority lists.
 However, it is important to teach them delayed gratification and how to save for those rainy days.

 There are a few ways you can help them organize and store their money.
 One option is the jar system.
 This tool is great for visual learners, and it doesn’t need to be fancy.
 Label three mason jars with the words: Give, Save, Spend.
-Check out these great, printable ideas from Three Little Monkeys Studio.

 A similar idea is the envelope system.
 Just like the jars, you can help your children decorate the envelopes to denote Give, Save, and Spend.

 Generous Givers: Children learn at an early age that it is important to share things.
 As adults, we know the importance of giving to others, and we’ve experienced the good feeling of knowing you’ve helped someone in need.
 These concepts can be instilled in children at a young age.